Translating Purpose into Practice

 Ox-Bow School of Art & Artists’ Residency

-As Ox-Bow sought to strengthen both visibility and financial sustainability while preserving its distinct artistic voice, the organization required communications that could serve multiple revenue and engagement goals.
-Grounded in a comprehensive SWOT analysis of the organization’s fundraising programs, I developed and executed an integrated strategy that aligned earned marketing through advertising and brand placement with contributive fundraising, sponsorship, and donor stewardship.
-Implemented across print and digital platforms, the work balanced creative expression with institutional clarity, supporting audience growth, earned and contributed revenue, and long-term organizational positioning.
+As Ox-Bow sought to strengthen visibility and financial sustainability while preserving its distinct artistic voice, the organization required communications that could support multiple forms of engagement and revenue.
+I conducted a comprehensive SWOT analysis of its fundraising programs and developed an integrated strategy that brought earned marketing and contributed fundraising into closer relationship.